Abilities

 Note there is a similarity between the present category of ability, as distinct from other powers, and the traditional category of active powers, where active powers are those that essentially involve the will (Reid 1788/2000).
 But it is not clear that these distinctions overlap exactly.
 For example, the power to will itself will clearly be an active power.
 It is less clear whether it will count as an ability, for the answer to that question will turn on the contentious question of whether willing is itself an action.

-Some will expect that an account of ability would also be an account of what it is to know how to perform an action, on the supposition that one knows how to perform a certain action just in case one has the ability to perform that action.
-This supposition, which we may call the Rylean account of know how (since it is most explicitly defended in Ryle 1949, 25–61), has been called into question by Jason Stanley and Timothy Williamson (Stanley and Williamson 2001).
-Let us briefly consider Stanley and Williamson’s argument and how it bears on the theory of ability.
+Some will expect an account of ability to also be an account of knowledge how, on the supposition that one knows how to perform a certain action just in case one has the ability to perform that action.
+This supposition, which we may call the Rylean account (since it is most explicitly defended in Ryle 1949, 25–61), has been challenged by intellectualists about know how, notably Stanley and Williamson (2001).
+Intellectualists argue that knowing how to perform an action is a matter of knowing a certain proposition.
+Stanley and Williamson’s account draws on observations about the standard treatment of embedded questions (‘know who’, ‘know where’, and so forth; see Karttunen 1977) to defend this idea.
+Specifically, they propose that knowing how to A is knowing that some way is a way for one to A. On this view, then, knowing how to A is clearly not the same thing as having an ability to A.

 2.1 General and specific ability

 The previous section was primarily concerned with distinguishing abilities from other powers.
 But there is also a distinction to be made within the class of abilities itself.
-This is the distinction between general and specific abilities (Honoré 1964, Mele 2002).
+This is the distinction between general and specific abilities (Honoré 1964; Mele 2003).

 The distinction between general and specific abilities may be brought out by way of example.
 Consider a well-trained tennis player equipped with ball and racquet, standing at the service line.
 There is, as it were, nothing standing between her and a serve: every prerequisite for her serving has been met.
 Such an agent is in a position to serve, or has serving as an option.
 Let us say that such an agent has the specific ability to serve.